 We have been working with our suppliers to put this in place.
 Our theory exams are taken via the assessment system of BTL, our provider.
 This system is called Surpass.
 Our supplier for online invigilation is called ProctorExam.

-International candidates in most countries will be able to use online invigilation.
-This is subject to local laws, network connectivity, and other technical requirements.
+International candidates in most countries without test centres will be able to use online invigilation.
+This is subject to our eligibility requirements, local laws, network connectivity, and other technical requirements.
 The software is currently not able to support candidates in UAE to sit the exam online (due to local legal restrictions).
 We have noted many candidates have had connectivity problems attempting to sit the exam online Egypt, Iran, Myanmar, Syria, and Sudan - if you do wish to sit online, we would recommend seeking an alternative venue such as a place of employment or a hotel, where there is more likely to be back up generators and stronger internet connectivity.

 We will offer separate UK start times to accommodate candidates overseas, and it will be the responsibility of candidates to ensure they start the exam at the right time.